piqnt/stage.js/doc/api.md

 ```

 #### Texture
-A texture is an object which is used by tree nodes to draw graphics on the Canvas surface.
+Textures are drawable objects which are used by tree nodes to draw graphics on the Canvas surface.

 #### Texture Atlas
 A texture atlas (sprite sheet) consists of a set of named textures which are referenced by name in the application.